Datona-Labs/example-todolist/README.md

 A vault server could be a home server, a cloud vault service, or a company server.

-The main method within a datona smart contract is a `getPermissions(<address> requester, <address> fileId) return <permissions_bit_field>` function, specified in accordance with the [SDAC interface](https://datona-lib.readthedocs.io/en/latest/types.html#sdacinterface);  the file server queries the contract before allowing read or write access to the signatory of a file access request.
+The primary method within a datona smart contract is a `getPermissions(<address> requester, <address> fileId) return <permissions_bit_field>` function, specified in accordance with the [SDAC interface](https://datona-lib.readthedocs.io/en/latest/types.html#sdacinterface);  the file server queries the contract before allowing read or write access to the signatory of a file access request.

 For more information see the [online documentation](https://datona-lib.readthedocs.io/en/latest) or download the [white paper](https://datonalabs.org/documents/WhitePaper.pdf).